 Myth: The Retirement Mortgage Requires Monthly Payments

-There are no monthly payments required to your lender.
-However, the borrower is responsible for payment of all property taxes, insurance, and general upkeep of the home.
+With a retirement mortgage, there are no monthly payments required to your lender.
+However, the borrower is responsible for payment of all property taxes, insurance, HOA dues and general upkeep of the home.

 Myth: Your Children will be Held Responsible for the Repayment